 Cierra was born and raised in Houston, Texas, and graduated from Lamar High School.
-She is a rising senior at Rice from Wiess College double majoring in biochemistry and psychology.
-Cierra is a member of the Rice Owls Dance Team and the Black Student Association.
-She is also an intern this summer with EMERGE, a non-profit organization that connects Houston students with educational opportunities.
-Cierra served as an advisor for YOLP in 2015 and coordinator in 2016, and she is happy to be back coordinating the 2017 program!
+She is a senior at Rice from Wiess College majoring in Biochemistry and minoring in Medical Humanities.
+Cierra has was a member of the Rice Owls Dance Team for two years, along with joining various other organizations on campus like the Black Student Association, Baptist Student Ministry and many others.
+She is also an intern for EMERGE, a non-profit organization that connects local students with higher-educational opportunities.
+Cierra served as an advisor for YOLP in 2015 and coordinator in 2016 and 2017, and she is happy to be back coordinating the 2018 program!

 Board of Directors

 Cecilia Liang graduated from Rice University in 2015 with a double major in Hispanic Studies and Health Sciences.
 During her time at Rice, she was a shift leader for the BCM Patient Discharge Initiative (PDI) at Ben Taub General Hospital.
 During the summer she taught high school physics at an education center in Chinatown.
 Through her varied experiences with Houston and all it had to offer, she discovered an immense passion for empowering students to realize their potential, and continually hopes that all students will find the courage in themselves to reach for more.
 She had amazing experiences advising (2012, 2013) and coordinating (2014, 2015) for Young Owls and joined Teach for America after graduating from Rice.
 Currently, Cecilia teaches 8th grade math in the Houston community of Gulfton.